ngoctmn/alfred-workflow-open-terminal/README.md

-Open terminal workflow for Alfred app
+Open terminal and iTerm2 workflow for Alfred app

-This workflow used to quick open terminal in home or current folder directory.
+This workflow used to quick open terminal/iTerm2 in home or current folder directory.
+Choose 1 workflow only or change hotkey of workflow

 Step: